llorllale/llorllale.github.io/_posts/2023-03-07-k8s-cluster-network.md

 * [host-local](https://www.cni.dev/plugins/current/ipam/host-local/): allocates IPv4 and IPv6 addresses out of a specified address range.
 * [portmap](https://www.cni.dev/plugins/current/meta/portmap/): will forward traffic from one or more ports on the host to the container.

-Do any of these sounds familiar to you?
+Do any of these concepts sound familiar to you?
 They should![^12] These are the things we painstakingly configured step-by-step in our walkthrough above.
 With this information in mind, go back to the component diagram in [Concepts](#concepts) and map each of these concepts to the boxes in the diagram.